TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add mapper to map component id to originator & extend `eventSend` accordingly
 * Add `onMsg` convenience handler (maybe allow wildcard topics?)
 * Add a visual warning/alert if uib cannot connect over websockets.
 Use toast.
+* Move client libraries to separate package `@totallyinformation/node-red-uibuilder-client` - allowing a better package.json definition (see socket.io-client for reference).
+And more flexible use.
+Will need to be a dependency of the uibuilder package and needs some changes to load to the correct path.
+Also allows different versions to be built for different purposes.
+And map files for min versions.

 ### Package Manager Class